poole/lanyon/_posts/2016-6-12-Piranha-Polynomials.md

 ### SymEngine's integers in `piranha::polynomial`

-For an integer class to be usable as the `Cf`
+For an integer class to be usable as the `Cf` it should have some basic properties like, default constructibility, copy constructibility

 All the work related to flint polynomials can be seen in [#971](https://github.com/symengine/symengine/pull/971).
 The majority of the PR concerns introducing a new class `UIntPolyFlint` and all the necessary functionality like `__hash__`, `eval` and `compare`.
 Test cases have also been added, to see if the polynomial manipulation is working as intended.
 There is some additional minor work done here apart from this class introduction.